-Call Toll-Free: 888.796.8763
+Call Toll-Free 888.796.8763

 The Washington National Cathedral, completed in 1990, was the longest-running construction project in Washington, D.C.
-The cathedral took 83 years to construct, but has been in use since 1912 as the site of many religious services and memorial services of national significance.
-The cathedral welcomes people of all faiths, and is thereby a reflection of the religious freedom available to all in the U.S.
+The cathedral took 83 years to construct but has been in use since 1912 as the site of many religious services and memorial services of national significance.
+The cathedral welcomes people of all faiths and is thereby a reflection of the religious freedom available to all in the U.S.

-Just the architecture alone would be reason to visit the Washington National Cathedral; its intricate stone structures and radiant stained glass windows are an amazing sight.
+Just the architecture alone would be a reason to visit the Washington National Cathedral; its intricate stone structures and radiant stained glass windows are an amazing sight.
 Visitors may also be attracted by the chance to attend various religious services and prayer meetings at the cathedral, including the Holy Eucharist, held daily.
 Tours are available, as well as refreshments, which are served in the Old Baptistery building, now known as the “Open City Cafe”.

 Request a Customized Tour to Washington DC for your Group

-The last Sunday sermon Martin Luther King Jr. preached, he preached from the Canterbury pulpit (the pulpit in the Washington National Cathedral) in 1968.
+- The last Sunday sermon Martin Luther King Jr. preached, he preached from the Canterbury pulpit (the pulpit in the Washington National Cathedral) in 1968.

-The Washington National Cathedral’s foundation stone came from a field near Bethlehem.
+- The Washington National Cathedral’s foundation stone came from a field near Bethlehem.
 This stone was set into a larger piece of American granite.

-One of the cathedral’s windows–called the Space Window–contains a piece of lunar rock.
+- One of the cathedral’s windows–called the Space Window–contains a piece of lunar rock.

-The cathedral’s west tower is actually topped with a sculpture of Darth Vader.
+- The cathedral’s west tower is actually topped with a sculpture of Darth Vader.